Station here is mobile

 When I first (finally) obtained my amateur license in 2005 it was the only way I could really get on air as at the time I lived in a flat in Plymouth with no prospect of setting up aerials.
 So the Mercedes E220 became my mobile shack being set up for VHF with the FT480r and HF with the FT747GX using AMPRO aerials for 20m, 17m and 40m with a fair amount of success as well as 80m (less successful mobile).
 Occasional 10m operation was fun when conditions were good enough with an old CB aerial, (a Les Wallen ‘Modulator’).
 Living near Dartmoor at the time offered some good locations to play radio including Roborough Down, ‘the duck pond’ (on the Princetown road above Yelverton) and just above Ashburton (pics below in this case using a 'silver rod' ground mounted on a spike and lashed to the car tow hitch for HF operation on 20m and 17m with the FT707).
 Fortunately I had the forethought to take some photos at the time as very often these things are lost to time!!

 The move to the cottage at Rozel in Jersey meant being able to erect a limited array of aerials but mobile operation was still fun though mainly on VHF with the locals or the short hop (!?) back into the UK from the Mercedes A140.
+In fact from the north coast of Jersey I regularly could work mobile through the Dorchester and Torquay 2m repeaters, just occasionally through GB3PL near Callington (when the wind was in the right direction!!).

 Operating mobile introduces a few specific challenges with set up and operability.